comame/PgDown-Up-for-Navigation/README.md

 # PgDown-Up-for-Navigation
-A Chrome extension that assigns PgDown / PgUp key for page navigation (back / forward).
+A Chrome extension that assigns Alt + J/K key for page navigation (back / forward).